The-Gecko-Project/gecko-project-charts/README.md

 # Findings

-- In the ten named cases, a villager with a two-hectare area of plasma would receive, on average, $338 dollars per year – less than one dollar a day.
+- In the ten named cases, a villager with a two-hectare area of plasma would receive, on average, 4,956,916 rupiah ($338) per year – less than one dollar a day.
+Per month, they would receive 413,076 rupiah (equivalent to $28).
-- With two hectares of plasma, a cooperative member in the partnerships we investigated would receive, on average, 413,076 rupiah (equivalent to $28) per month.
+- On average, villagers who signed up to these partnerships would receive income placing them below the international and national poverty lines, if they had no other source of income.

 # Notes
 We also collected data on profits received by cooperative members in years before 2022 from three-quarters of our sources; in these cases, the profit figures we obtained were the same as (or lower than) those we collected in 2022.